Sai Wan Ho: Housing

 Sai Wan Ho is primarily residential.
 The hill was once filled with squatter settlements, which were later demolished and replaced with new residential buildings.
 Taikoo Shing, redeveloped from Taikoo Dockyard, spans the east end of the area.
 From the 1980s through the 2000s, extensive reclamation drastically reshaped the shore.
 Private housing estates were built near the new sea front, like Lei King Wan, Les Saisons and Grand Promenade.
 However, older buildings such as Tai On Building still remain further inland.

 Amenities and attractions

+Sai Wan Ho is well-planned and there are many green spaces and recreational facilities in the area, especially along the waterfront, such as Aldrich Bay Park, Aldrich Bay Seaside Garden, Sai Wan Ho Waterfront Park, Quarry Bay Park, etc.